Universitat Internacional de Catalunya

 Teaching staff

-For any questions, students can arrange a visit sending an email to:
+For any questions, students can make an appointment by sending an email to:

 Silvia Pérez (PhD) sperezgu@uic.es